Effect of quantum resonances on local temperature in nonequilibrium open systems: Effect of quantum resonances on local temperatures of single impurity systems

 From the above theoretical analysis we can conclude that the choice of local observable has little influence on $T^{\ast,{\rm MPC}}$ in the off-resonance regions.
 In contrast, in the resonance or NR region, the value of $T^{\ast,{\rm MPC}}$ depends on how significantly the local observable is affected by the emerging nonlocal excitations and how sensitively it varies with $T_p$.

-When quantum resonances come into play, the notion of ``local equilibrium'' is no longer appropriate, and the nonlocal excitations cannot be properly characterized by $\TZCC$.
-In contrast, $T^{\ast,{\rm MPC}}$ measured by monitoring a suitable local observable (such as the $T^{\ast,{\rm MPC}}(\chi^c)$ depicted in \Fig{figa2}) are {\it still} capable of identifying and quantifying the magnitude of the nonlocal excitations.
-Even in the NR or resonance region, the $T^{\ast,{\rm MPC}}(O)$ still carry an unambiguous thermodynamic meaning manifested through a correspondence relation,\cite{ye2016thermodynamic} i.e., the local observable $O$ of the measured nonequilibrium system is identical to that of a reference system in an equilibrium state with the temperature $\TMPC(O)$.
+When quantum resonances come into play, the $T^{\ast,{\rm MPC}}$ measured by monitoring a suitable local observable, such as the $T^{\ast,{\rm MPC}}(\chi^c)$ depicted in \Fig{figa2}, is {\it still} capable of identifying and quantifying the magnitude of the nonlocal excitations.